Chemicals for possible fentanyl production seized in Arizona - KESQ

 There were no immediate reports of arrests after agents with federal search warrants entered the locations and found no people inside.

+“If criminal entrepreneurs start producing fentanyl here, it could become a frightening situation for the United States,” said Mike Vigil, former head of international operations for the Drug Enforcement Administration.
+“If the chemicals do turn out to be precursors, this could really aggravate fentanyl distribution and overdoses.”

+“Once you have a drug trend like this, it can catch on and spread quickly,” Vigil added.

 Lamas said the agency launched the investigation several months ago after learning suspicious packages containing the chemical, which he did not name, were being shipped to the two locations from China.
-Drug Enforcement Administration agents and Tucson police provided important support, he said.
+DEA agents and Tucson police provided important support, he said.

 He said the agency was still investigating who was involved in shipping and storing the chemicals and did not yet know if they were part of a local crime group or an international drug organization.